-For more information on eligibility, see read our travel assistance policy (PDF).
+For more information on eligibility, see our getting to school policy (PDF).
 This aims to:

 If you're not happy with the outcome of your application, you can appeal on certain grounds set out in our travel assistance appeals process (PDF).

 Young people with SEND are expected to remain within the community to access further education.
 If you choose to attend a college which is further from your home and the course you have selected is offered at a local college, we may not be able to provide travel assistance.

 To be eligible for assistance, you must have special educational needs, a disability or mobility problem which affects your ability to walk.
 The distance from home to college must also be more than three miles.